yutre021/Django/README.md

 Set-ExecutionPolicy -ExecutionPolicy Unrestricted -Scope CurrentUser

-Se what version is the pip (pip --version)
+See what version is the pip (pip --version)

+Upgrade pip (pip install pip --upgrade)

 -----------------------------------------------------------------------------------
 Verificar a versão do python (python 3.x.x)